gilbert/zaml/README.md

 Your users also get nice, accurate error messages if they make a mistake writing their config.
 It's a win-win!

+### More Examples

+See the [examples/](./examples) folder for more complete syntax & schema examples like the above.

 ## Features

-Here are Zaml's features and examples, from simplest to most complex.
+Here are Zaml's features, each with an example use, from simplest to most complex.

 ### Comments